hybridly/hybridly/docs/api/laravel/hybridly.md

 > See also: [architecture](../../guide/architecture.md#custom)

-Loads pages, layouts and components from the subdirectories of the given directory.
+Loads views, layouts and components from the subdirectories of the given directory.

 ### Usage